-At a joint meeting of the Boards of Trustees (collectively, the "Board" and each member thereof, a "Trustee") of the Blackstone Real Estate Income Master Fund (the "Master Fund"), Blackstone Real Estate Income Fund ("Feeder Fund I") and Blackstone Real Estate Income Fund II ("Feeder Fund II," and together with Feeder Fund I, the "Feeder Funds," and collectively with Feeder Fund I and the Master Fund, the "Funds") held on December 3, 2020 (the "Contract Renewal Meeting"), the Board, including the Trustees who are not considered to be "interested persons" under the 1940 Act (the "Independent Trustees"), considered and unanimously approved the continuation of the Investment Management Agreements (the "Investment Manager"), and the continuation of the Investment Management Agreement (the "Master Agreement," and, with each Feeder Agreement, an "Agreement," and collectively, the "Agreements") between the Master Fund and the Investment Manager, with such continuations to last through the earlier of January 24, 2022 or the Funds' dissolution.
+At a joint meeting of the Boards of Trustees (collectively, the "Board" and each member thereof, a "Trustee") of the Blackstone Real Estate Income Master Fund (the "Master Fund"), Blackstone Real Estate Income Fund ("Feeder Fund I") and Blackstone Real Estate Income Fund II ("Feeder Fund II," and together with Feeder Fund I, the "Feeder Funds," and collectively with Feeder Fund I and the Master Fund, the "Funds") held on December 3, 2020 (the "Contract Renewal Meeting"), the Board, including the Trustees who are not considered to be "interested persons" under the 1940 Act (the "Independent Trustees"), considered and unanimously approved the continuation of the Investment Management Agreements (the "Feeder Agreements") between each Feeder Fund and Blackstone Real Estate Income Advisors L.L.C. (the "Investment Manager"), and the continuation of the Investment Management Agreement (the "Master Agreement," and, with each Feeder Agreement, an "Agreement," and collectively, the "Agreements") between the Master Fund and the Investment Manager, with such continuations to last through the earlier of January 24, 2022 or the Funds' dissolution.
 On July 10, 2020, the Board approved the Investment Manager's recommendation that an orderly wind down and dissolution of the Funds would be in the best interest of the Funds' shareholders ("Shareholders").
 The Shareholders approved the wind down and dissolution of the Funds on October 15, 2020.